 For over 20 years, Day One Technologies has been providing elearning services and solutions some of the best-known companies and organisations in the UK and Europe.
 We’ve built long-term working relationships with many clients, becoming their trusted partner for all things learning.
 This is based on a Can Do approach, the ability to engage learners, and focus on delivering projects on-spec, on-time, and on-budget.

 The Day One team combines in-depth understanding of learning psychology, the latest and best in training technology, and excellence in elearning design and development.

-Healthcare elearning can work well for learners working in a range of health environments, including hospitals, GP surgeries, dental practices and nursing / care homes.
+Healthcare elearning can work well for learners working in a range of health environments, including NHS or private hospitals, GP surgeries, dental practices and nursing / care homes.
 All our content and LMS solutions are designed to be mobile friendly, working equally well on tablet, smartphone or desktop devices.

-24/7 access to learning materials is convenient and important for a healthcare workforce that often works in variable shifts. eLearning reduces the disruption and time away from work, as well as the cost, when compared to training staff in a traditional, face to face environment.
+24/7 access to learning materials is convenient and important for a healthcare workforce that often works in variable shifts. eLearning reduces the disruption and time away from work, as well as the cost, when compared to training nurses, doctors and support staff in a traditional, face to face environment.

 eLearning for healthcare staff can also deliver powerful learner analytics that enables you to track access to content, progress through materials, and successful completion, which is often essential for regulatory compliance.

 Why not get in touch with us at Day One to discuss how we can help your organisation to engage learners and make your healthcare training more effective?